BeanBon coffee roaster makes roasting at home easy, with customization for advanced coffee lovers – TechCrunch

-The BeanBon Coffee Roaster is kicking off a crowdfunding campaign for its countertop smart roaster device today, seeking a total of $10,000 over the next month.
-The BeanBon is already a fully realized product, and I was able to test one out to confirm it matches its creator’s claims – and it does indeed offer a simple, easy way to get into at-home coffee roasting, with minimal expertise and cleanup required.
+The BeanBon Coffee Roaster is kicking off a crowdfunding campaign for its countertop smart roaster device, seeking a total of $10,000 over the next month.
+The BeanBon is already a fully realized product, and I was able to test one to confirm it matches its creator’s claims — and it does indeed offer a simple, easy way to get into at-home coffee roasting, with minimal expertise and cleanup required.

 The basics

 The BeanBon is a relatively small countertop device, about the size of your average juicer or drip coffee maker.
 It has a simple function: roast coffee beans, in small batches designed to be optimized for daily coffee drinking use.
-The machine itself arrives fully assembled, and is just as approachable in terms of ease of use as your average coffee maker, too.
+The machine itself arrives fully assembled, and is just as approachable in terms of ease of use as your average coffee maker.

-At-home roasting can be accomplished in number of ways, but BeanBon’s whole approach is designed around simplicity and flexibility.
-Out of the box, you can be roasting beans in no time with no prior experience thanks to its simple manual settings.
+At-home roasting can be accomplished in a number of ways, but BeanBon’s whole approach is designed around simplicity and flexibility.
+Out of the box, you can be roasting beans in no time with no prior experience, thanks to its simple manual settings.
 And if you want to get more in-depth, there’s an app for iOS and Android that lets you tune all the roasting settings to fit your exact tastes and needs.

-BeanBon plans to retail its roaster for around $1,000, but is offering it to Early Bird backers at $699 during the Kickstarter campaign.
+BeanBon plans to retail its roaster for around $1,000, but is offering it to Early Bird backers for $699 during the Kickstarter campaign.

 Design and performance